germc/Gravy/README.md

 		}
 	}

-## Step 8: The Server
+## Step 8: Setup a server (optional).
 Say we want to fetch recipes from a server.
-We just need to few lines of code to our app:
+We just need to add a few lines of code to our app:

 *Recipe.h*

 	@interface Recipe : GRObject <GRRemoteObject> // Add protocol
-	@property (nonatomic) BOOL isShared;

 *Recipe.m*